-Businesses that acquire goods and services in Norway, will be charged with Norwegian VAT to the same extent as Norwegian businesses.
-As foreign businesses are not VAT registered in Norway, they are unable to have the VAT repaid over the regular bimonthly VAT returns.
+Enterprises that acquire goods and services in Norway, are charged with Norwegian VAT in the same extent as Norwegian businesses.
+As foreign enterprises are not VAT registered in Norway, they are unable to have the VAT repaid over the regular bimonthly VAT returns.
 Instead, they can apply for a VAT refund to the Norwegian tax authorities.

 Businesses that want to apply, should check if the following conditions are met:

 Only enterprises performing a business activity that are comprised of the VAT Act, can apply for a VAT refund.
 Enterprises that only perform exempt services such as health care, dental care, education or financial services, will not be entitled to a VAT refund.
 These services, amongst others, are not comprised by the Norwegian VAT Act.
-Domestic enterprises who do business within these services will not be entitled to VAT deduction, and thus, naturally, neither will foreign enterprises be.
+Domestic enterprises who do business within these services would not be entitled to VAT deduction, and thus, naturally, neither would foreign enterprises be.

-4. Would the VAT have been deductible had your enterprise been VAT registered in Norway?
+4. Would the VAT have been deductible had the enterprise been VAT registered in Norway?

 The VAT refund arrangement only comprises deductible acquisitions.
 Examples of non-deductible goods and services are catering, business entertainment, remunerations to enterprise owners and employees, construction or maintenance of property that covers a housing or welfare need, etc.

 5. Does the application meet the formal requirements?

 In order to apply, the tax office’s RF-1032 form must be completed.
 The form must be in English or one of the Scandinavian languages, and this must be submitted by regular post.

 The application form must be an original copy, but is not necessary to submit original invoices with the application.
 Prints from an electronic accounting system will suffice.

 A certificate from a local public authority, proving that you are a registered business, must follow the application.